PsyberAttack/COVID-Data/UK/MSOAs/README.md

 A Middle Layer Super Output Area (MSOA) is a geospatial area used by the Office for National Statistics, (ONS), to report small area statistics.
 They are referred to locally by their House of Commons Library names, usually forming a local neighbourhood or cluster of villages.

 This dataset gives the clearest insights yet into the amplitude of England's COVID-19 epidemic.
-Cases date back to Week 9, (24 Feb 2020), and deaths date back to March 1st.
-Deaths are updated in monthly format, cases are updated on a weekly basis.
+Cases date back to Week 10, (March 1st 2020), and are recorded weekly.
+Deaths date back to March 1st.
+They're updated in monthly format.

-The data is provided in both timeseries and total form.

 ### Syntax